 Want to improve your sales reps’ selling skills?
-Here are five things you can do to role-play effectively and get the results you want.
+Here are five things you can do to engage in role plays effectively and get the results you want.

-For many salespeople, role-playing is not a priority.
+For many salespeople, role plays are not a priority.
 However, actors, athletes and musicians all practice their craft – a lot.
-The best one’s practice (role-play) constantly to improve their performance.
+The best one’s practice (role play) constantly to improve their performance.
 Why shouldn’t salespeople?

 As a sales manager, you may struggle with facilitating role-plays with your sales reps.
 Here are five things I’ve found that work very well to help your salespeople improve their selling skills through role-playing.

 Did your sales rep have the content memorized?